top of page

 A stylish kitchen in a neutral colour palette.

-Colour has a powerful impact on how we feel in a space.
-Dark colours make a room feel intimate, accentuating cosy nooks and architectural features.
-Neutral colours amplify volume and reflect natural light.
-Soft whites, creams, light greys and pastel colours reflect the most light and make a space feel open and airy.
-We love to inject moments of colour in a compact space using artwork and soft furnishings while retaining an overall sense of expansiveness using a minimal colour palette.
+Colour has a significant impact on how we feel in a space.
+Dark colours can create intimacy, highlighting cozy nooks and architectural features.
+However, neutral colours amplify volume and reflect natural light.
+Soft whites, creams, light grays, and pastel shades reflect the most light, making a space feel open and airy.

 Maximise Light